NM6642/Weather_app/README.md

  Open a web browser and navigate to `http://localhost:8000` to access the application.

- Enter a city name in the input field and click "Submit" to view weather information for that city.
+ Enter a city name in the input field and click "Get Weather" to view weather information for that city.

 ## Example